Vijay2351989/ai-career-conversations/README.md

 Before you start: remember to update the files in the "me" directory - your LinkedIn profile and summary.txt - so that it talks about you!
 Also change `self.name = "Vijay Bhatt"` in `app.py`..

-Also check that there's no README file within the 1_foundations directory.
-If there is one, please delete it.
 The deploy process creates a new README file in this directory for you.

 1. Visit https://huggingface.co and set up an account
 2. From the Avatar menu on the top right, choose Access Tokens.
 Choose "Create New Token".
 Give it WRITE permissions - it needs to have WRITE permissions!
 Keep a record of your new key.